GSA/wp2030-microsite/pages/insights/4-USAID-GSA.md

 As consolidation planning and design continued, the GSA team established weekly progress meetings with key stakeholders, including USAID’s high-level leadership, representatives from impacted groups such as information technology and security, and contractors.
 “These collaborative customer meetings are very helpful,” Scarlett said.
 “I believe they have been integral to the success of the project.”

-This article was originally published in the October 2022 <a href="https://content.govdelivery.com/accounts/USGSA/bulletins/330e523" target="_blank"> Workscape newsletter. </a>
+This article was originally published in the <a href="https://content.govdelivery.com/accounts/USGSA/bulletins/330e523">October 2022 Workscape newsletter</a>.